2016-17 Annual Report (text version)

 Review of Operations

-QTC made an operating loss for the year ended 30 June 2016 of AUD 861.746 million consisting of the following operating segment results:
+QTC made an operating profit for the year ended 30 June 2017 of AUD 353.8 million consisting of the following operating segment results:

 Capital Markets Operations

 During the period from 1 July 2016 to 30 June 2017, QTC continued in its ordinary course of business as the State of Queensland’s central financing authority and corporate treasury services provider.
 The operating profit after tax for the year ended 30 June 2017 for the Capital Markets Operations segment was AUD 129.2 million.

 Long Term Assets

 QTC holds a portfolio of assets which were transferred to QTC by the State Government under an administrative arrangement.
 These assets are the investments of QTC’s Long Term Assets segment and were accumulated to fund superannuation and other long-term obligations of the State.
 In return for the portfolio of assets, QTC issued to the State fixed rate notes which has resulted in the State receiving a fixed rate of return on the notes, while QTC bears the impact of fluctuations in the value and returns on the asset portfolio.

 The operating profit after tax for the Long Term Assets segment was AUD 224.6 million with positive returns received across all asset classes.

 Principal risks and uncertainties

 Financial markets were volatile for the first half of 2016-17 following the unexpected results of the Brexit referendum and US Presidential election.
 Despite this volatility, risk assets performed strongly and bond yields rose, due to indications of looser policy settings and consistent improvement in global economic conditions.
 In the second half, risk assets continued to perform well, however bond and foreign exchange markets reversed their earlier moves based on rising geopolitical risks and questions over the size and timing of fiscal easing in the US.